Martchus/syncthingtray/README.md

    the [Qt Tools repository](http://code.qt.io/cgit/qt/qttools.git/) and its usage is [well documented](http://doc.qt.io/qt-5/linguist-translators.html).

+#### Remarks
+* Syncthing Tray displays also text from [qtutilities](https://github.com/Martchus/qtutilities).
+  Hence it makes sense adding translations there as well (following the same procedure).
-Note that the CLI `syncthingctl` currently does not support translations.
+* The CLI `syncthingctl` currently does not support translations.

 ### Using backend libraries
 The contained backend libraries (which provide connecting to Syncthing, data models and more) are written for internal